 The end of the year is meant to be a time of joy, but for many people, the holidays are a reminder of lost loved ones, unattainable expectations, family problems, and overwhelming stress.
 For these people, fighting the holiday blues may seem like a lost cause at the time.
-At a residential mental health program in Palm Beach, we understand this time of year can be gloomy, so we want to help you learn how to combat depression during the holiday.
+As one of few mental health residential facilities in Florida, we understand this time of year can be gloomy, so we want to help you learn how to combat depression around the holidays and enjoy this season.

 The holiday season doesn’t have to be such a downer, and depression doesn’t have to get the best of you.
-Follow these tips to fight depression over the holidays so that you can actually enjoy the end of the year.
+Follow these holiday depression tips so you can enjoy the end of the year.

 Don’t Ignore Your Feelings

 Knowing how to combat depression during the holidays is not the same as knowing how to push your feelings aside.
 It is okay to be sad sometimes.
 While you may try to push through the sadness, this could make you feel worse.
 If you are feeling depressed, take the time to recognize it and try to understand why you might be feeling that way.
 You may need to take some time alone before you are ready to rejoin the party or spend time with your family again.

 If you find you feel your best when you are with your family, then try to spend more time doing activities with them.
 If you have no desire to participate in the annual cookie exchange this year, then don’t.
 It is okay to say no. The holidays are meant to be enjoyed, so instead of sticking to what you think are mandatory obligations that will only add to your depression, focus on what will make you happy this holiday season.

 Find a Support System

 It can be hard to know how to combat depression around the holidays on your own, but a good support system should be able to help.
 If you do not already have one, it is important to seek out a support system that you can lean on.
 This could be anyone from a trusted friend to a formal support group or therapist.